Generalisation of the Hammersley-Clifford Theorem on Bipartite Graphs

 \

-\emph{Proof of theorem \ref{thm:main theorem}.} The bulk of the proof lies in showing that the unfolds of Hammersley-Clifford spaces are Hammersley-Clifford.
-We will first prove that the folds of a Hammersley-Clifford space are Hammersley-Clifford.
-Let $X\subset \A^\V$ be Hammersley-Clifford and $X_a$ be its fold.
-Using proposition \ref{proposition:induced_map_cocycles} in the case where $G=\{id|_\G\}$ we obtain a surjective map $F:\M_X\longrightarrow \M_{X_a}$ such that $F(\Gi_X)=\Gi_{X_a}$.
+\emph{Proof of Theorem \ref{thm:main theorem}.} The bulk of the proof lies in showing that the strong config-unfolds of Hammersley-Clifford spaces are Hammersley-Clifford.
+We will first prove that the strong config-folds of a Hammersley-Clifford space are Hammersley-Clifford.
+Let $X\subset \A^\V$ be Hammersley-Clifford and $X_a$ be its strong config-fold.
+Using Proposition \ref{proposition:induced_map_cocycles} in the case where $Gr=\{id|_\G\}$ we obtain a surjective map $F:\M_X\longrightarrow \M_{X_a}$ such that $F(\Gi_X)=\Gi_{X_a}$.
 Since $X$ is Hammersley-Clifford, $\M_X=\Gi_X$.
 Hence

 proving that $X_a$ is Hammersley-Clifford.